lm22433/sep-resources/Flutter.md

 #### Configuring Lint Rules

 You can configure linting rules in an `analysis_options.yaml` file.
 This file should be in the project's root directory.
-(Along with `pupbspec.yaml`) Within this file, all linting rules can be configured.
-In order to run static analysis, we recommend using Flutter's CLI command, `flutter analyze`.
+(Along with `pubspec.yaml`) Within this file, all linting rules can be configured.
+To run static analysis, we recommend using Flutter's CLI command, `flutter analyze`.
 This can be run both locally and as a step within your CI pipeline.

 Here’s an example of an `analysis_options.yaml` file: